Travel 101: Five Steps to Make Planning a Trip Easy

 First things first in planning a trip- getting there.
 I start my flight research on Google Flights.
 Sometimes I know when I want to go but I have not settled on a destination.
 Sometimes I know where I want to go but I have not settled on the timing.
 Google Flights gives you a lot of options to play with and you can even set up alerts for specific times and destinations.
 You can also specify how many connections, what cabin you prefer (I am a fan of premium economy), etc.

 When it comes to booking your flight book DIRECTLY WITH THE AIRLINE!
 When you book through a third party site you risk a customer service nightmare if something goes wrong.
-You save little, if anything at all, booking through a third party vendor.
+You save little, if anything at all, booking through a third party vendor and you get a ticket with the lowest fare class.
 Generally, to get the best price book domestic flights a month or two in advance and, for international, two to five months in advance.
 When you find the routing and dates you want, book it.
 Humming and hawing over whether the price will go up or down does little good.
 Typically flights are not going to get significantly cheaper as your travel date draws closer.
 If it is what you want and is in your budget Just.
 Book.
 It.
 Some airlines will do price adjustments if the fare changes but it generally is not worth it.
 See this nice summary here.

 It is also worth noting that in Europe it can be much cheaper to fly into major city like Paris or Amsterdam and take the train or an inexpensive internal flight on a separate itinerary to get to your final destination.
 For example, for a trip to southern France it was significantly cheaper (to the tune of $700) to fly into Paris-CDG than Nice-NCE.
 I am staying a couple of days in Paris as a bonus and taking the TGV (high speed train) to the south of France.